psu13/mutable-hakyll/posts/why-football-is-better-than-your-favorite-sport.md

 ---
-title: Why Football is Better Than Your Favorite Sport
+title: Why (NFL) Football is Better Than Your Favorite Sport
 date: 2010-02-08
 author: psu
 ---